sequenceiq/blog-test/source/_posts/2014-11-02-new-yarn-features-part-1-label-based-scheduling.markdown

 ## Technical details
 Labeling nodes itself is not enough.
 Schedulers cannot rely only on application requirements as administrators can configure the queues to act differently.
-As we taught earlier schedulers are defined in a configuration file where you can specify the queues.
+As we discussed earlier, schedulers are defined in a configuration file where you can specify the queues.
 Initial labeling can be done in these files:
 ```xml
 <property>